TonjeSchjef/GarnioKnittingApp/README.md

 # Garnio Knitting App

-Garnio is a web project that provides useful tools, resources, and contact options for the knitting community.
-The website is designed to be clean, user-friendly, and mobile responsive, with a modern and cozy aesthetic that matches the knitting theme.

 ## Features
 - **Homepage** – Overview of knitting tools and features.
 - **About Page** – Information about Garnio.